rmcd1024/daily_precipitation_totals/README.md

 Comparison of NOAA and ASOS daily precipitation totals
 ------------------------------------------------------

-You can see in the table below that the ASOS totals, computed above, almost exactly match the NOAA daily precipitation totals.
-On two days, the ASOS totals is less than the NOAA total by 0.01", and this difference is corrected the next day.
+You can see in the table below that the ASOS totals, computed above, exactly match the NOAA daily precipitation totals.
+At times, though not in May 2017, the ASOS total differs from the NOAA total by 0.01", and this difference is corrected the next day.
 I am not sure why this happens.
+This suggests that NOAA is using more precisely timed precipitation measures.

 |  year|  month|  day|  Daily Precipitation (ASOS)|  Historical|
 |-----:|------:|----:|---------------------------:|-----------:|